stervel/stervel.github.io/_works/2024-05-25-memoir-proj.md

 ![a sample of the page](/assets/img/w-mfa-b.png)
 {% endfigure %}

-{% figure caption:"A design of the timeline of a person's life, one of the front matters" %}
+{% figure caption:"A design of the timeline of a person's life, one of the front matters.
+The design process of this part was particularly challenging." %}
 ![a design of timeline](/assets/img/w-mfa-a.png)
 {% endfigure %}